Outpatient Addiction Treatment in Michigan

 - Experiential therapy

-If at any point you feel as though you are not getting what you need from an outpatient treatment program, speak up to a staff member about your concerns.
-If it is determined that you require another type of addiction treatment, they can help guide you in the right direction so you can get where you need to be.
+If at any point you feel as though you are not getting what you need from your outpatient care, speak to a staff member about your concerns.
+If it is determined that you require another type of treatment, they can help guide you in the right direction so you can get to where you need to be.

 So, if you are struggling with a substance use disorder, reach out to us right now.
 You do not need to be embarrassed or ashamed.
-We are here to help you overcome the challenges you have with this disease so that you can live a happy and healthy life.
+Our outpatient addiction treatment center in Michigan is here help you overcome the challenges you have with this disease so that you can live a happy and healthy life.

 Don’t wait.
 Call us now.
 We can help.